ReddyLab/ProgrammingTips/README.md

 ## Source Control

-Source control is very important so you don't lose work.
+It's very important to use source control for a several reasons.
+If you keep your changes off-site it can help you avoid the loss of your work in case of disaster.
+It's an extension of your lab notebook, documenting not just what, but why changes were made.
 Additionally, if your programming is "exploratory" it makes it easy to backtrack if you go down a dead-end.
-The Reddy lab (and many other labs, probably) use GitHub, and thus [`git`](https://git-scm.com), for source control.
+The Reddy lab (and many other labs) use GitHub, and thus [`git`](https://git-scm.com), for source control.

 You probably want one `git` repository per project (there is an alternative to this called a "mono repo" that puts all projects in a single repository, but that's probably not a good fit).